 Our School Rules and Regulations 校规

-Students who are Singapore citizens must sing the National Anthem and take the Pledge with their right fists placed over their hearts.
+- Students who are Singapore citizens must sing the National Anthem and take the Pledge with their right fist placed over their heart.

-Students are not allowed to have in their possession any weapon.
-They are also not allowed to bring any weapon-like item which is used or intended to be used to cause harm to others.
+- Students are not allowed to have in their possession any weapon.
+They are also not allowed to bring any weapon-like item which can be used or intended to be used to cause harm to others.

 With the advancement of technology, owning mobile phones are increasingly becoming common.
 The school recognizes that parents/guardians need the ease and convenience of contacting their children after school hours.
 While the school allows students to bring mobile phones to school, it is not encouraged.
 Students who bring their mobile phones are to adhere to the following guidelines as listed below: